 Are you someone who hates asking for prices?
 Because I (Jen) definitely am!
 Even more so if it’s busy and the stallholder is busy making a sale.
 You don’t want to lose a potential sale over something so easily fixed.
 So make sure you display your prices clearly.

 Do people know who you are?
 Make sure you have clear signage with your business name.
 If you do custom orders, have a photo album or digital frame showing different designs, colour selections and sizes to make it easy for shoppers to choose and place an order.

 Do you walk into a shop and find yourself picking up an item to have a good look at it?
 Why stop your shoppers from doing that?
 Place a little sign of encouragement, “the softest wool you’ll ever feel!” or “glazed ceramic, cool to the touch”, or even verbally invite shoppers to touch (or smell!).
 This is specially important with jewellery items to give shoppers a better idea of how the item would look on them.

 Have business cards or brochures within easy reach (and plenty of them!).
-Not all shoppers are good at making decisions, I’m (Jen) definitely one of those indecisive people, “do I really want this?”
-“Would Susie like this?”, a lot of people like me may not want to make a purchase on the day so give them a way to follow you up, such as an email address, website, etc. We often get messages after our markets from shoppers asking the name for a particular stall they loved but didn’t have a business card for.
+Not all shoppers are good at making on the spot decisions and like to think carefully about purchases: “do I really want this?”
+“Would Susie like this?”
+Make sure you give customers a way to follow you up, such as an email address, website, etc. We often get messages after our markets from shoppers asking the name for a particular stall they loved but didn’t have a business card for.
 If you do not have any of these, pop over to VistaPrints.com - they have very affordable printing services, you can upload your own designs or use one of their thousands of templates.

 If you have an email newsletter, have a signup sheet handy on your table and consider offering a giveaway to those who give you their details.